AngelReyes97/SuiteStay-Hotel-App/README.md

   ```bash
   npm list --depth=0
   ```
-- To run angular application use in the terminal make sure to cd to the frontend_Angular folder.
+- To run angular application use ng serve command in the terminal, make sure to cd to the frontend_Angular folder.

   ```bash
   ng serve